Instantaneous Radius for Cut given Rate of Increase of Wear-Land Solution

 What is Instantaneous Radius for Cut given Rate of Increase of Wear-Land?

-The Instantaneous Radius for Cut given Rate of Increase of Wear-Land is a method to determine the maximum radius of the workpiece that can be machined on a given spindle speed when Rate of Increase of Wear-Land is given and is represented as r = (Vref*((dVBdtratio*Tref/VBm)^n))/(2*pi*ns) or Instantaneous Radius for Cut = (Reference Cutting Velocity*((Rate of Increase of Wear Land Width*Reference Tool Life/Maximum Wear Land Width)^Taylor's Tool Life Exponent))/(2*pi*Rotational Frequency of Spindle).
+The Instantaneous Radius for Cut given Rate of Increase of Wear-Land is a method to determine the maximum radius of the workpiece that can be machined on a given spindle speed when Rate of Increase of Wear-Land is given and is represented as r = (Vref*((Vratio*Tref/VBm)^n))/(2*pi*ns) or Instantaneous Radius For Cut = (Reference Cutting Velocity*((Rate of Increase of Wear Land Width*Reference Tool Life/Maximum Wear Land Width)^Taylor's Tool Life Exponent))/(2*pi*Rotational Frequency of Spindle).
 Reference Cutting Velocity is the Cutting Velocity of the tool used in the reference Machining Condition, Rate of Increase of Wear Land Width is the increase in the width of the region where wear occurs in a tool per unit time, Reference Tool Life is the Tool Life of the tool obtained in the reference Machining Condition, Maximum Wear Land Width is the maximum width of the region where wear occurs in a tool, Taylor's Tool Life Exponent is an experimental exponent that helps in quantifying the rate of Tool Wear & Rotational Frequency of Spindle is the number of turns made by the spindle of the Machine for cutting in one second.

 How to calculate Instantaneous Radius for Cut given Rate of Increase of Wear-Land?

-The Instantaneous Radius for Cut given Rate of Increase of Wear-Land is a method to determine the maximum radius of the workpiece that can be machined on a given spindle speed when Rate of Increase of Wear-Land is given is calculated using Instantaneous Radius for Cut = (Reference Cutting Velocity*((Rate of Increase of Wear Land Width*Reference Tool Life/Maximum Wear Land Width)^Taylor's Tool Life Exponent))/(2*pi*Rotational Frequency of Spindle).
-To calculate Instantaneous Radius for Cut given Rate of Increase of Wear-Land, you need Reference Cutting Velocity (Vref), Rate of Increase of Wear Land Width (dVBdtratio), Reference Tool Life (Tref), Maximum Wear Land Width (VBm), Taylor's Tool Life Exponent (n) & Rotational Frequency of Spindle (ns).
+The Instantaneous Radius for Cut given Rate of Increase of Wear-Land is a method to determine the maximum radius of the workpiece that can be machined on a given spindle speed when Rate of Increase of Wear-Land is given is calculated using Instantaneous Radius For Cut = (Reference Cutting Velocity*((Rate of Increase of Wear Land Width*Reference Tool Life/Maximum Wear Land Width)^Taylor's Tool Life Exponent))/(2*pi*Rotational Frequency of Spindle).
+To calculate Instantaneous Radius for Cut given Rate of Increase of Wear-Land, you need Reference Cutting Velocity (Vref), Rate of Increase of Wear Land Width (Vratio), Reference Tool Life (Tref), Maximum Wear Land Width (VBm), Taylor's Tool Life Exponent (n) & Rotational Frequency of Spindle (ns).
 With our tool, you need to enter the respective value for Reference Cutting Velocity, Rate of Increase of Wear Land Width, Reference Tool Life, Maximum Wear Land Width, Taylor's Tool Life Exponent & Rotational Frequency of Spindle and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

-How many ways are there to calculate Instantaneous Radius for Cut?
+How many ways are there to calculate Instantaneous Radius For Cut?

-In this formula, Instantaneous Radius for Cut uses Reference Cutting Velocity, Rate of Increase of Wear Land Width, Reference Tool Life, Maximum Wear Land Width, Taylor's Tool Life Exponent & Rotational Frequency of Spindle.
+In this formula, Instantaneous Radius For Cut uses Reference Cutting Velocity, Rate of Increase of Wear Land Width, Reference Tool Life, Maximum Wear Land Width, Taylor's Tool Life Exponent & Rotational Frequency of Spindle.
 We can use 2 other way(s) to calculate the same, which is/are as follows -

 Let Others Know